xrdocs/software-management/_tutorials/2016-08-06-introduction-to-rpm.md

 ```

 ## XR Package Structure
-When you enter the Shell of the control plane (accessed by typing "bash" from the CLI) you are in a full Bash shell environment of the XR container with all the traditional Linux tools at your fingertips.
+When you enter the Shell of the control plane (accessed by typing "bash" or "run" from the CLI) you are in a full Bash shell environment of the XR container with all the traditional Linux tools at your fingertips.
 (You can return to the IOS XR CLI by typing “exit”).
 Since all IOS XR packages used the RPM format, we will use the Linux rpm utility to inspect their content.
 The “-q” switch used below is used to query the installed packages database and the “-i” switch display the general information contained in the metadata of the RPM package.

 ```